abhayagiri/beginning-our-day/manuscripts/markdown/vol2-talks.md

 natural that we experience unpleasant sensations.
 And due to having a mind, it is also natural that we are sensitive to the sense contacts we experience.
 These are qualities of the first arrow.
-Becoming averse, worried or anxious about unpleasant feeling—or planning and proliferating about how to escape from sense contact—is the second arrow.
+Becoming averse, worried, or anxious about unpleasant feeling or planning and proliferating about how to escape from sense contact, is the second arrow.

 We can’t avoid the first arrow, but we can avoid the second arrow.